prashant695/DSA_350/README.md

 * Pairs with given sum in sorted matrix

+## Heap
+* Implement a Max Heap
+* Implement a Min Heap
+* Implement Heap sort
+* Kth largest element in array
+* Kth smallest element in an array
+* Merge 2 sorted arrays
+* Maximum of all subarrays of size k
+* Merge k sorted arrays
+* Merge k sorted linked list
+* Connect n ropes with minimum cost
+* Check if a binary tree is a heap or not
+* Rearrange characters in a string such that not two characters are adjacent
+* Running median

+## Linked List
+* Reverse a Linked List
+* Middle of the Linked List
+* Delete Node in a Linked List
+* Merge Two Sorted Linked List
+* Remove duplicates from sorted list
+* Intersection of two linked list
+* Linked List Cycle
+* Palindrome Linked List
+* Swapping Nodes in a Linked List
+* Odd Even Linked List
+* Remove nth node from Linked List
+* Add Two Numbers
+* Swap Nodes in Pairs
+* Split Linked List in Parts
+* Insertion sort on Linked List
+* Merge sort on Linked List
+* Copy list with random pointers
+* Remove zero sum from consecutive nodes from linked list
+* Merge k sorted Linked List
+* Reverse nodes in k group
+* Doubly Linked List
+* Adding a node at the front, at the end, after a node or before a node
+* Deleting a node from the front, from the end, after a node or before a node
+* Circular Doubly Linked List
+* Adding a node at the front, at the end, after a node or before a node
+* Deleting a node from the front, from the end, after a node or before a node
+* LRU Cache
+* LFU Cache

 ## Recursion
 * Length of an array using recursion
 * Searching an element using recursion
 * Letter combinations of a Phone number
 * Josephus problem
 * Kth symbol in grammar

+## Searching & Sorting
+* Binary Search Iterative
+* Binary Search Recursive
+* Find the index of first occurrence in a sorted array
+* Find the index of last occurrence in a sorted array
+* Find a fixed point i.e. value equal to index in a sorted array
+* Square root of an integer
+* Count of occurrences of x in sorted element
+* Count of s in a sorted array
+* Peak element
+* Find an element in an infinite size sorted array
+* Find the repeating and missing
+* Find majority element
+* Insertion sort
+* Counting sort
+* Merge sort
+* Quick sort
+* Find a pair with given difference
+* Find three values that sum to 0
+* Find three values that sum closest to target
+* Find four elements that sum to a given value
+* Search in a rotated sorted array
+* Median of two sorted arrays of same size
+* Median of two sorted arrays of different size

+## Stack And Queue
+* Implement stack using linked list
+* Implement queue using linked list
+* Balanced Parenthesis
+* Two stacks in an array
+* K stacks in an array
+* Next Greater element
+* Next Smaller element
+* Min stack
+* Largest Rectangular area in a histogram
+* Stock span
+* Infix to postfix
+* Infix to prefix
+* Reversing a queue
+* Generate numbers with given digits

 ## Strings